 If you want to keep it simple Masterbuilt’s Portable is also a great choice for a smaller, inexpensive unit.

 For those looking for something truly innovative, Bradley’s products are worth a look.

-If you’ve never owned one before, finding the right model can be half the battle.
+If you’ve never owned one before, finding the best electric smoker can be half the battle.

 There’s a lot to choose from.
 From price to features, this appliance come in all shapes and sizes–whether you just want a basic, inexpensive model or really want to go all out.

 The first question you’ll want to ask yourself is if an electric smoker is right for you.

 The great thing about electric smokers is the simple convenience of an electric unit.
 For many people, the time and effort involved in traditional charcoal or wood smoking is just too much.
 Preparing and using a traditional smoker can take most of a day to get a cut of meat done right.